Quantum bounds and device-independent security with rank-one qubit measurements: Experiment

 Photons generated via the SPDC process are recombined at the PBC with a polarization state of either $\ket{H, \lambda_s}\ket{H, \lambda_i}$ or $\ket{V, \lambda_s}\ket{V, \lambda_i}$, depending on the PBC port at which they combine.
 They are directed to the output of the source by a circulator and sent to Alice's and Bob's locations depending on their wavelengths.
 This separation is achieved using a cascade of $\text{WDM}_1$ and $\text{WDM}_2$, which also serve to remove any residual pump light.
 Finally, the output state is

 where $\varphi_{\theta'}$ is an additional phase that may be introduced by asymmetries in the Sagnac loop.

 The output photons are directed to the measurement setup through a polarization controller to pre-compensate for fiber-induced transformations on the state.
 The projective measurement setups for Alice and Bob consists of half-wave plates (HWPs) and polarizing beam splitters (PBSs).
 Additionally, Alice's measurement station includes a liquid crystal retarder (LCR) to compensate for the relative phase $\varphi + \varphi_{\theta}$ in \eqref{eq: entangled states}, thereby ensuring the state takes the form given in \eqref{eq:app_ent_state}.
 On the other side, Bob chooses to perform either a projective measurement associated with $B_0$ and $B_1$, or the triangular POVM: this choice is made by a 50:50 fiber beam splitter (BS).
 The setup of the POVM is based on a free-space, non-collinear Sagnac loop to implement a partially polarizing beam splitter, which is a device that has different splitting ratios of horizontally and vertically polarized components of the input light.
 The optical scheme follows the one of \cite{PhysRevLett.117.260401}.
 The incoming light is split by a PBS, directing each polarization component along separate paths, enabling polarization-dependent transformations.
-Inside the Sagnac interferometer, two half-wave plates (HWPs) are placed: $\text{HWP}_1$ in the reflected branch (to manipulate vertically polarized light) and $\text{HWP}_2$ in the transmitted branch (to manipulate horizontally polarized light). $\text{HWP}_2$ is set such that two-thirds of the horizontally polarized light exits through one output of the interferometer (towards detector $F_0$), while $\text{HWP}_1$ is set such that all the vertically polarized light is directed to the other output port (towards the $F_1$ and $F_2$ detectors).
-At the second output port, $\text{HWP}_3$ and a PBS implement a projective measurement in the diagonal basis.
+Inside the Sagnac interferometer, two HWPs are placed: $\text{HWP}_1$ in the reflected branch (to manipulate vertically polarized light) and $\text{HWP}_2$ in the transmitted branch (to manipulate horizontally polarized light). $\text{HWP}_1$ ($\theta_1 = 0$) is set such that all vertically polarized light is directed towards the second output port of the interferometer (leading to detectors $F_1$ and $F_2$). $\text{HWP}_2$ ($\theta_2 = \frac{1}{2}\arcsin{\sqrt{\frac{2}{3}}}$) is adjusted so that two-thirds of the horizontally polarized light exits through the first output port (towards detector $F_0$).
+Finally, at the second output port, $\text{HWP}_3$ ($\theta_3 = \frac{\pi}{8}$), together with a PBS, implements a projective measurement in the diagonal basis.
+In this way, it is straightforward to show (see the experimental setup in Fig.\ \ref{fig:experimental_setup}) that, for a generic qubit input state, the probabilities of detecting a photon at the outputs corresponding to ports $F_0$, $F_1$, and $F_2$ coincide with the ones given by the POVM components in Eq.\ \ref{eq:mercedesPOVM_app}.

 The outputs of the measurement setup are connected to single-photon detectors (SPDs), specifically the SNSPD ID281.
 The arrival times of the photons are recorded by a time tagger with 1 ps resolution and RMS jitter of 42 ps.
 The experimental probabilities are retrieved by measuring the coincidences between the events recorded by Alice and Bob for all possible measurement combinations.
 For a typical experiment, the number of coincidences detected for each measurement ranges from $10^3$ to $10^5$, with a coincidence window of 150 ps.